bandraszyk/awesome-ics/readme.md

             .addProperty(new AwesomeICS.Property().setName("SUMMARY").setValue(summary)));
 ```

-First basic method allows to return calendar as string that could be saved to a file and share with others, e.g. by email.
+First basic method allows to return calendar as string that could be saved to a file and shared with people, e.g. by email.

 ```
 calandar.toString();